kyma-project/kyma/docs/serverless/03-01-available-runtimes.md

 title: Runtimes
 ---

 Functions support multiple languages through the use of runtimes.
 In order to use chosen runtime supply the value in `spec.runtime` field of Function CR.
+If it's not specified, it defaults to `nodejs12`.

 <div tabs name="available-runtimes" group="available-runtimes">
   <details>